Personalized In-Store Shopping

 Want to Meet

 We each took a weekend to brainstorm and sketch five ideas for our first ideation stage.
 Utilizing the existing Nordstrom application seemed more implementable and realistic in a business mind.
-So, I suggested a personal QR code for all Nordy Club members that would be automatically scanned as soon as they enter the store to view the available items.
-Another idea was to show the store map that would guide them to find the item inside the store.
+So, I suggested a personal QR code for all Nordy Club members that would be automatically scanned when they enter the store to view the available items.
+Another idea was to show the store map to guide them to find the item inside.

 In sharing our ideas, there were some similarities and overlaps between them, and we found this immensely useful because it allowed us to group our ideas into categories and think of ways to build off of one another.
 We also used a 2x2 matrix to help us ensure that we focused on thoughts that met our users’ needs (based on our design requirements) and the business needs (based on feasibility and ROI).